 My balanced version of paleo.

 It’s slow food, slow eating and whole food.
-But it is not restrictive, nor is it a diet.
+But it is not restrictive, nor is it a traditional diet for weight loss.

-So now, this is what I’m doing to achieve a balanced diet.
+So now, I’m doing this to achieve a balanced diet.

 - If I choose to eat meat or poultry, it will be primarily grass-fed and organic.

-- Eat at least 7 serves of fresh vegetables a day and if this is too hard to do (and it can be), then blend some of it into beautiful green smoothies.
+- Eat at least seven servings of fresh vegetables a day, and if this is too hard to do (and it can be), then blend some of it into beautiful blended whole green smoothies.

 - Minimise the consumption of grains.
-If you know they upset your body’s balance, then maybe cut them out altogether.
+Cut them out if you know they upset your body’s balance.

 - Swapping wheat-based products like pasta and bread to basmati rice and rice noodles in moderation.